 Upon enrolment all students have their photos taken for use in class registers and elsewhere in the school.
-Class registers for groups are created by the student support officer (receptionist) - for example a degree cohort may be split into two groups: Group A and Group B: each group will have its register.
+Class registers for groups are created by the Teaching and Learning Support Manager - for example, a degree cohort may be split into two groups: Group A and Group B: each group will have a register.

-It is the student support officer's responsibility to ensure:
+It is the Teaching and Learning Support Manager's responsibility to ensure:

-- initial compilation of class registers for use by tutors - registers are made available for tutors to collect before the start of each class - student sign-in sheets are created and attached to each register - all registers are returned and filled out by tutors at the end of their teaching session(s) - any tutor who does not submit the register is contacted to submit the record within 48 hours of the session(s) - paper copies of each register are kept on file for one month - at the end of each month, registers are scanned electronically and kept in the school shared drive - after two months sign-in sheets are scanned and recorded - any changes in group membership are made quickly to avoid confusion
+- initial compilation of class registers for use by tutors - access to attendance sheet via google sheets for tutors - all registers are filled out by tutors at the beginning of their teaching session(s) - any tutor who does not submit the register is contacted to submit the record within 48 hours of the session(s) - any changes in group membership are made quickly to avoid confusion